Introduction to Business in Asia

 Grading: 1-5

 The course is arranged in the DigiCampus learning platform.
-When the course starts, the course teacher will send the link and the key of the course page to all participants.
+When the course starts, the course teacher will send the link and the key to the course page to all participants.

 Application for the courses: